Adore2113/MarsHSim/docs/notes/hab_layout/utility.md

     ♡ access / placement:
         - in the utility hub
         - connects to the Water Processing Room
-        - not on the living side
+        - not on the living area side

     ♡ includes:
         - raw ISRU water storage